DevonBernard/Free-PHP-SMS/readme.md

 ## Description
-This PHP library will allow anyone to easily send SMS messages to any US-based mobile phone number with a one line function call.
+This PHP library will allow anyone to easily send SMS messages to any <b>US-based</b> mobile phone number with a one line function call.

 ## Installation Instructions
 Download **phpSMS.php** and include it on any page you want to send SMS messages.